lior9005/Word-counter-hadoop/README.txt

                 1. Split the triplet into two word pairs (w1w2 and w2w3)
                 2. Generate keys for each word pair and the individual words within the triplet structure.
             For word pairs or single words:
-                1. Generate a key consisting of the words, with a value that includes the occurrence count.
+                1. Generate a key consisting of the words, with a value that is the words and their occurrence count.

-    Reducer Phase:
+    **Reducer Phase**:
         - Processing:
          1. Iterate through all values associated with a key.
          2. Store values which consists of 3 words (triplet-related values) in a list.